A part-time freelance writer who is trying different ways to earn money online.

-As a newbie freelancer, you might not pay enough attention to the jobs that you apply for and this may cost you.
-I have learned the hard way that applying for the right job is crucial.
-So, today I am going to show you how to choose the right freelance writing jobs on Upwork.
-We are going to go through a few things that you must keep in mind before applying for a job.
-Let's get started.
+As a new freelancer, you might not pay that much attention to the jobs that you apply for.
+While understandable, this behavior might cost you.
+I've learned the hard way that applying for the right job is crucial.

 There are new clients that don't have a rating history.
 I don't recommend applying to jobs posted by new clients unless you have no other option.
 They are new to the platform, and it is possible that they have never hired people online.
 It would be really hard to predict their demands and expectations.
 I personally lost some money because of working for a new client.